Ye-Moe-Myint/dmpro/README.md

 <div align="center">

   <img src="public/images/logo-full.png" alt="logo" width="500" height="auto" />
-  <h1>Diabetes@Home Web Application</h1>
+  <h1>Diabetes Management Program/ Diabets Mellitus Protector (DMPro)</h1>

   <p>
-   We are Team h1.
-Our team comprises of Kian, Sanskar, Anh, Sean and Nic.
-Together we are creating web-based software for Diabetes@Home, a startup who plan to sell      digital health solutions.
+   We are Team Lunchakorn.
+Our team comprises of Ye, Prof.Lunch and etc. Together we are creating web-based software for DMPro, a startup who plan to provide digital health solutions.

    The first product we are designing is a web app which helps people to manage their diabetes in the conveniences of their own mobile device, tablet or PC.